 The design principles I follow to create a cohesive and balanced space include:

-- Balance: Achieving balance ensures that visual weight is evenly distributed throughout the space.
+- Balance: Achieving balance in interior design ensures that visual weight is evenly distributed throughout the space.
 This can be achieved using symmetrical, radial, or asymmetrical balance.

 - Proportion: Proportion focuses on the relationship between elements in a room.
 A harmonious proportionality can create a visually pleasing and cohesive space.

-- Emphasis: Providing emphasis or focal points helps draw attention to certain areas or objects, adding visual interest to the space.
+- Emphasis: Providing emphasis in interior design or focal points helps draw attention to certain areas or objects, adding visual interest to the space.

 - Rhythm: Rhythm involves repetition of visual elements or variations in pattern to create movement and continuity.